HenryLoenwind/Godot-CustomResource/README.md

+# About this fork

+* Ported to Godot 4.1
+* Only the json ressource is ported, the text ressource and example are untouched
+* Added a "jdat" extension as normal jsons are now handled by the editor and I didn't want to mess with that

+Original readme:

 # Godot CustomResource 🤖
 An useful collection of custom resources that supports custom formats.
 Just download it and save it in your project, let the editor do the rest.